-Traverse City breweries scene has been awarded 7th position by USA Today for their excellence in “Small Town Beer Scene”.
+Traverse City Brewery’s scene has been awarded 7th position by USA Today for its excellence in the “Small Town Beer Scene”.

-This is one more award added to the growing list for the ever-growing breweries business in Traverse City.
+This is one more award added to the growing list of the ever-growing brewery business in Traverse City.

 1. Right Brain Brewery

 The Right Brain Brewery is the most rated of Traverse City breweries.
 The brewery is a long-awaited but now a fulfilled passion of its founder – Russell Springsteen.
 He always wanted to mix brewing with his successful trade of hair salons, which he did in 2007 at Traverse City Warehouse District.